In this review, I’m going to unravel the TrueCoach PT software in its entirety.

 My favorite nutrition feature is an adjustable ‘Threshold’ option – you can decide how closely a client needs to follow your nutrition recommendations while still maintaining their ‘compliant’ status.

-This means as a coach you can hold clients with specific physique goals to a higher standard, while keeping things a little more lax for lifestyle clients.
+This means as a coach, you can hold clients with specific physique goals to a higher standard while keeping things a little laxer for lifestyle clients.

 I think the creators of TrueCoach included as much nutrition accountability within the software as they could without turning the program into a full-fledged nutrition tracker.

 Initially, the coach’s view of the software is slightly overwhelming.
 Still, once you start using TrueCoach you begin to see that it’s laid out in a very usable and intuitive way and that each option serves a necessary purpose.

 TrueCoach’s creators have made the design as clean as possible while still packing it full of the features you need if you want to coach at a high level.
 This makes the software both dense and clean, which is an unusual but welcome combination.

 What I Disliked